CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 <br/>

 <h1 align = "center">F.A.Q.</h1>

 This section contains a collection of the most asked questions about any aspect of the USS API. <br/>
-If the answer you are looking for is not here, you can [`contact me`](https://github.com/CristianDavideConte/universalSmoothScroll#contact-me)
+If the answer you are looking for is not here, you can always [`contact me`](https://github.com/CristianDavideConte/universalSmoothScroll#contact-me).
 <br/><br/>

 ## Q: Can I use the API scrolling methods on containers that have the _`scroll-behavior: smooth`_ CSS property ?